SUBJECTS

 It has more than one input and one output.
 Its size for the same power is smaller than the other gears.
 The input and output shafts are aligned.

-6. What is the gear ratio?
+6. What is the advantage of a planetary gear?

 No